-This would create NUM_THREADS many threads, each executing process_array(), each with its own structure containing parameters of its execution.
+This would create P many threads, each executing a function named process\array(), each with its own structure containing parameters of its execution.
+The assignment of array segments follows the same strategy as was described in the notes on the parallel implementation of the Floyd-Warshall algorithm.